Kozova, Lviv Oblast

-Koziova (Козьова; Koziowa) is a village located in Stryi Raion (district) of Lviv Oblast (province) in Western Ukraine.
+Kozova (Козьова; Koziowa) is a village located in Stryi Raion (district) of Lviv Oblast (province) in Western Ukraine.
 It is located in the Ukrainian Carpathians, within the limits of the Eastern Beskids (Skole Beskids).
-Koziova hosts the administration of Koziova rural hromada, one of the hromadas of Ukraine.
-Local government is administered by the Kozivska village council.
+Kozova hosts the administration of Kozova rural hromada, one of the hromadas of Ukraine.
+Local government is administered by the Kozova Village Council.

 History

-The first written mention of Koziova dates from 1538.
+The first written mention of Kozova dates from 1538.
 The first settlers were hiding in the mountains away from the Mongol invasion.

-Until 18 July 2020, Koziova belonged to Skole Raion.
+Until 18 July 2020, Kozova belonged to Skole Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Skole Raion was merged into Stryi Raion.

 Geography

 The village is located along the Highway M06 (Ukraine) (').
 It is located along the Oriava River, and is surrounded on all sides by mountains and forests.
 The average height of the village is 622 m above the sea level.

-The village Koziova is situated 128 km from the regional center Lviv, 19 km from the district center Skole, and 140 km from Uzhhorod.
+The village Kozova is situated 128 km from the regional center Lviv, 19 km from the district center Skole, and 140 km from Uzhhorod.